M411h3w/Matthew-Website/README.md

 Heyyaa, I'm John Matthew Reyes, a student with a passion for game development and a deep enthusiasm for games.
 I aspire to build my career in the gaming industry, where creativity meets technology.
 My journey began with a fascination for how games are created and a desire to bring my own imaginative worlds to life.

 ## Content Features
-- Interactive navigation
+- Interactive navigation of pages
-- Sections for preferred games
+- Sections for my most preferred games
-- About Me section
+- Bit of info about myself
+- My skills for the tech industry
-- Skills section
+- My resume
-- Links to John's CV
+- Links to my socials

 ## Software and Tools
 - HTML5